Natgel/Courses/README.md

 # Courses
-Repository i use for the code i write during courses i take
+Repository i use for the code i write during courses nad some code playaround.